 I have always been interested in working with people from different cultures and backgrounds.
 Some of the issues my clients bring are to do with living in a new country, communication and relationships, identity, or conflicts between personal choices and the pressure of society, family or the community they belong to.

 On occasions I may suggest some creative approaches (pastels, stones, drawing) as a way of exploring difficulties if it seems it may help and if you are happy to try a new approach.

 I am a native French speaker and offer therapy in both French and English.

 I hold a Diploma in Gestalt psychotherapeutic counselling.
 I am a registered member of BACP and I am also a UKCP Trainee member working towards an accredited MSc qualification in Gestalt Psychotherapy, in my 4th year of training at Metanoia Institute.
-I am bound by the UKCP code of ethics.
+I am bound by the BACP and UKCP codes of ethics.